-- 1. The practice of dentistry under contract with, or as an employee of, a health plan is not of itself unethical.
-The health plan's efforts to promote its dental benefits to the public, however, may involve participating dentists in unethical conduct. - 2.
-The inclusion of a clause in a contract between partners in a dental practice that forbids any partner who withdraws from the dental partnership from locating a new practice near the partnership's location is not of itself unethical. - 3.
-Unless the practices and procedures of a dental care plan require a dentist participating in that plan to violate the Principles of Ethics, participation in such a plan should not be prohibited by a component society as a violation of professional ethics.
+1. The practice of dentistry under contract with, or as an employee of, a health plan is not of itself unethical.
+The health plan's efforts to promote its dental benefits to the public, however, may involve participating dentists in unethical conduct.

+2. The inclusion of a clause in a contract between partners in a dental practice that forbids any partner who withdraws from the dental partnership from locating a new practice near the partnership's location is not of itself unethical.

+3. Unless the practices and procedures of a dental care plan require a dentist participating in that plan to violate the Principles of Ethics, participation in such a plan should not be prohibited by a component society as a violation of professional ethics.

-- 4. A dentist is not in violation of the Principles when he participates in a bona fide prepaid dental care plan that solicits patronage from the public as long as the plan is open to participation by all ethical dentists in the community. - 5.
-The requirement imposed by component or constituent societies to file a contract between any members and a corporation is not a matter of ethics and is unenforceable as being outside the purview of the Principles of Ethics of a professional association. - 6.
-It is not unethical for a dentist to charge a reasonable fee for completing a third party reimbursement form. - 7.
-The practice of increasing fees when it becomes known that there is a third party reimbursing agent is unethical. - 8.
-A dentist who commits a deliberate "irregularity" in billing in a third party reimbursement plan is engaged in unethical conduct. - 9.
-Any dentist participating in a dental practice arrangement which permits a non-dentist, whether an individual or a corporation, to operate or manage a dental practice, to hold himself out as furnishing dental services or dentists, to advertise that he has or owns a dental office or that he can furnish dental services, or to solicit dental patronage on his own behalf is acting inconsistently with Section 17 and is unethical.
+4. The requirement imposed by component or constituent societies to file a contract between any members and a corporation is not a matter of ethics and is unenforceable as being outside the purview of the Principles of Ethics of a professional association.

+5. It is not unethical for a dentist to charge a reasonable fee for completing a third party reimbursement form.

+6. The practice of increasing fees when it becomes known that there is a third party reimbursing agent is unethical.

+7. A dentist who commits a deliberate "irregularity" in billing in a third party reimbursement plan is engaged in unethical conduct.

+8. Any dentist participating in a dental practice arrangement which permits a nondentist, whether an individual or a corporation, to operate or manage a dental practice, to hold himself out as furnishing dental services or dentists, to advertise that he has or owns a dental office or that he can furnish dental services, or to solicit dental patronage on his own behalf is acting inconsistently with Section 17 and is unethical.

-Section 18-Announcement of Limitation of Practice • Only a dentist who limits his practice exclusively to the special areas approved by the American Dental Association for limited practice may include a statement of his limitation in announcements, cards, letterheads, and directory listings (consistent with the customs of dentists of the community), provided at the time of the announcement, he has met in each specialty for which he announces the existing educational requirements and standards set by the American Dental Association for members wishing to announce limitation of practice.
+Section 18-Announcement of Limitation of Practice Only a dentist who limits his practice exclusively to the special areas\ approved by the American Dental Association for limited practice may include a statement of his limitation in announcements, cards, letterheads, and directory listings (consistent with the customs of dentists of the community), provided at the time of the announcement, he has met in each specialty for which he announces the existing educational requirements and standards\\ set by the American Dental Association for members wishing to announce limitation of practice.\\\

-In accord with established ethical ruling that dentists should not claim or imply superiority, use of the phrases "Specialist in . . ." or "Specialist on . . ." in announcements, cards, letterheads, or directory listings should be discouraged.
-The use of the phrase "Practice limited to . . ." is preferable.
+In accord with the established ethical ruling that dentists should not claim or imply superiority, use of the phrases "Specialist in . . . " or "Specialist on . . . " in announcements, cards, letterheads, or directory listings should be discouraged.
+The use of the phrase "Practice limited to . . . " is preferable.